sschoener/sschoener.github.io/_posts/2023-08-16-why-your-unity-project-is-slow.md

 Additionally I would suggest that you instrument the most common workflows (see below) in your project for your team and then collect the data centrally.
 It takes a bit of creativity to be able to measure some of the workflows, but it's possible and it will allow you to monitor the health of your project over time.

 ## Common Workflows and Reasons for slowdowns
-There are some common user workflows that frequently become "slow", for some measure of slow.
-The most common ones are:
+Here are common user workflows that frequently become "slow":
  - Opening a project,
  - Entering playmode,
  - Making a script change,